microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

 >**_NOTE:_**
 >The macro definitions END_SPEED_RPM, NOMINAL_SPEED_RPM, and MAXIMUM_SPEED_RPM are specified in userparms.h file included in the project pmsm.X.
 The definitions NOMINAL_SPEED_RPM, and MAXIMUM_SPEED_RPM are defined as per the specification provided by the Motor manufacturer.
 Exceeding manufacture specification may lead to damage of the motor or(and) the board.

-## 5.3  Data visualization through X2CScope Plug-in of MPLABX
+## 5.3  Data visualization through X2C-Scope Plug-in of MPLABX
 <p style='text-align: justify;'>
- The application firmware comes with initialization required to interface Controller with Host PC to enable Data visualization through X2C Scope plug-in.
-X2C-Scope is a third-party plugin for MPLAB X which facilitates real-time diagnostics.</p>
+ X2C-Scope is a third-party plug-in for MPLAB X, which helps in real-time diagnostics.
+The application firmware comes with the initialization needed to interface controller with the host PC to enable data visualization through X2C-Scope plug-in.</p>

-1. Ensure X2C Scope Plug-in is installed.
+1. Ensure X2C-Scope Plug-in is installed.
 For additional information on how to set up a plug-in refer [https://microchipdeveloper.com/mplabx:tools-plugins-available](https://microchipdeveloper.com/mplabx:tools-plugins-available)

 2. To establish serial communication with the host PC, connect a micro-USB cable between the host PC and the MCLV-48V-300W Inverter Board (connector J16).
 This interface is also used for programming.